Newton Rigg Review FAQs

 Yes, courses are continuing for the next academic year 2020/21 as planned.

-These decisions are very difficult ones.
-The College regrets putting staff at risk of redundancy, understands the strength of feeling about Newton Rigg and will do all it can to support staff and students at this difficult time.
+Askham Bryan College will not deliver educational provision from its Newton Rigg site beyond July 2021.
+The College regrets the prospect of future job losses and understands the strength of feeling about Newton Rigg; the College will do all it can to support staff and students at this difficult time.

 Why has this decision been taken?